-Three big and beautiful industrial gears got my wheels turning.
+Three big and beautiful industrial gears from Mike at Funk and Swagger Antiques in Huntington, NY got my wheels turning.

 I knew the largest one, 17.5 inches in diameter, would become the top of a coffee table.
 Geared up for this big idea, I commandeered the base from an old industrial stool …

 … and spray painted what would become the coffee table legs.

 It looked a little boring so I broke out the Rub ‘n Buff wax, rubbing on patches of bronze and black.